robotecht/hwu-stonefish/README.md

 doxygen doxygen
 xgd-open docs/html/index.html
 ```
 This will open a browser window with the documentation to Stonefish.
+Press ctrl + h to open the replacement window, and replace "lSDL2 " with "lSDL2", then select replace all option.